Andrew-S-Rosen/covalent-hpc-plugin/README.md

 https://github.com/arosen93/covalent-hpc-plugin/blob/9688f04d0fac3caaa8accb6eb9da6715c8c5f264/covalent_hpc_plugin/hpc.py#L114-L181

+### Defining Resource Specifications and Job Attributes

 Two of the most important sets of parameters are `resource_spec_kwargs` and `job_attributes_kwargs`, which used to specify the resources required for the job (e.g. number of nodes, number of processes per node, etc.) and the job attributes (e.g. duration, queue name, etc.), respectively.
 The `resource_spec_kwargs` is a dictionary of keyword arguments passed to PSI/J's [`ResourceSpecV1`](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.resource_spec.ResourceSpecV1) class, whereas `job_attributes_kwargs` is a dictionary of keyword arguments passed to PSI/J's [`JobAttributes`](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.JobAttributes) class.
 The allowed types are shown below:

 https://github.com/arosen93/covalent-hpc-plugin/blob/367a84acd2114b31cf603f6b8a6e3f46c246c44a/covalent_hpc_plugin/hpc.py#L85-L111

+### Using the Plugin in a Workflow: Approach 1

 With the configuration file appropriately set up, one can run a workflow on the HPC machine as follows: